Exoskeleton Walking Program

 Each device has exclusion criteria.
 Participants must weigh 220 pounds or less, be approximately between 5’0” and 6’4” tall, and have near normal range of motion in hips, knees, and ankles.

 We will evaluate you and tailor the program to meet your needs.

-How long is each therapy session?Treatment sessions usually take 1-1.5 hours.
+How long is each therapy session?

-Do I need a prescription to enroll?No, however we require a medical clearance form from your physician and encourage you to speak with your doctor as needed and disclose any pertinent medical conditions prior to participation in a program.
+No, however we require a medical clearance form from your physician and encourage you to speak with your doctor as needed and disclose any pertinent medical conditions prior to participation in a program.

-Do I need to pay in full before starting the program?No. We offer installment payment options.
+No. We offer installment payment options.
 If you wish to pay in full, you may pay by personal check or credit card before beginning the program.